 Accounting is considered an art because it requires the use of skills and creative judgment.
 One has to be trained in this discipline to be able to perform accounting functions well.

 Accounting is also considered a science because it is a body of knowledge.
 However, accounting is not an exact science since the rules and principles are constantly changing (improved).

 Recording pertains to writing down or keeping records of business transactions.
 Classifying involves grouping similar items that have been recorded.
 Once they are classified, information is summarized into reports which we call financial statements.

 For example, hiring an additional employee is qualitative information with no financial character.
 Hence, it is not recorded.
 However, the payment of salaries, acquisition of an office building, sale of goods, etc. are recorded because they involve financial value.

 They are assigned amounts when processed in an accounting system.
 Using one of the examples above, it is not enough to record that the company paid salaries for April.
 It must include monetary figures – say for example, $20,000 salaries expense.

 Interpreting results is part of the phases of accounting.
 Information is useless if they cannot be interpreted and understood.
 The amounts, figures, and other data in the financial reports have meanings that are useful to the users.

 By studying the definition alone, we learned some important concepts in accounting.
 It also gave us an idea of what accountants do.

-You may not notice but the simple things you do and encounter everyday can actually be related to some level of accounting.
+The simple things we do and encounter everyday can actually be related to some level of accounting.
 You make budgets, count change and check the receipts from the supermarket.
-You may also have listed things you spent your money with at one point in your life.
+You may also have listed things you spent your money on at one point in your life.

 We are surrounded by business – from managing our own money to seeing profit statements of big corporations.
 And where there is business, there sure is accounting.